WICG/local-font-access/README.md

  * Shield applications from unnecessary complexity by requiring that browser implementations produce valid SFNT data in the returned data
  * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/) spec
  * Sort any result list by font name to reduce possible fingerprinting entropy bits; e.g. .query() returns an iterable which will be [sorted](https://infra.spec.whatwg.org/#list-sort-in-ascending-order) by given font names
+ * Provide access to commonly used properties of fonts (for example, metrics used in CSS selectors, or when building font selection UI) without requiring parsing every font.

 #### Possible/Future Goals